cometkim/rkyv-js/README.md

 Compiled.encode(person);   // specialized archive/resolve (struct & tuple roots)
 ```

-The result is a drop-in codec with the identical surface — swap it in at one boundary.
+The result is a drop-in codec with the identical surface, swap it in at one boundary.

 - Measured 1.14–1.22x faster encode over the interpreter on the comparison payloads; the decode gain is smaller and too noisy on V8 to quote.
 On tiny messages the wrapper overhead can outweigh the win — benchmark your own shapes.
 - The default import path never touches this module, and where `new Function` is blocked (CSP) `compileCodec` returns the interpreter codec unchanged (pass `{ onUnsupported: 'throw' }` to raise instead).